Return J. Meigs Sr.: American Revolutionary War

-Ohio
+Northwest Territory

-After the Revolution, Meigs was appointed surveyor of the Ohio Company of Associates.
+After the Revolutionary War, Meigs was appointed surveyor of the Ohio Company of Associates.
 In April 1788, at age 47, he was one of a party of pioneers to the Northwest Territory from New England.
 They reached the confluence of the Muskingum and Ohio rivers, where he participated in the founding of Marietta, Ohio.
 Meigs drafted the code of regulations used for governance until the formal creation of the Northwest Territory the following year.

 Subsequently, he entered political life, being appointed as a territorial judge, a justice of the peace, and clerk of the Court of Quarter Sessions.
 In 1795, he served the army under General Anthony Wayne, as a commissary of clothing in the western country.
 In 1799, Meigs was elected as a member of the Ohio territorial legislature, serving until 1801.

-Tennessee
+Indian agent

-In 1801, Meigs went to Tennessee to fill the combined position of US Indian agent to the Cherokee Nation and military agent for the United States War Department.
-Initially his office and the Cherokee Agency were at Fort Southwest Point, in what is now Kingston, Tennessee.
+In 1801, Meigs went to Tennessee to fill the combined position of US Indian agent to the Cherokee and military agent for the United States War Department.
+Initially his office and the Cherokee Agency were at Fort Southwest Point in what is now Kingston, Tennessee.
 In 1807 he relocated these operations to a new post further south, named Hiwassee Garrison.
 It was near the mouth of the Hiwassee River, at its confluence with the Tennessee River.
 Charles R. Hicks, a mixed-race (European and Cherokee) and bilingual Cherokee, worked as his interpreter for some time.
 Hicks later became a chief of the Cherokee.

 Meigs' role as military agent ended in 1813 when the Federal soldiers stationed at Hiwassee Garrison were withdrawn.
 He continued as Cherokee agent on the Hiwassee River until his death on January 28, 1823.
 The government's trading or factory operations were linked with Indian relations in the War Department during these years.
 As Cherokee agent, Meigs promoted the well-being of the Cherokee, defended their rights in treaty negotiations, and encouraged Cherokee efforts to establish a republican form of government.
 His death was attributed to pneumonia contracted from sleeping outdoors in a tent while giving a visiting Indian chief his own living quarters.

 Meigs is buried in the Garrison Cemetery in Rhea County, Tennessee, near the site of the former Hiwassee Garrison.